lara-martin/interactive-fiction-class/homeworks/text-adventure-game/text-adventure-game.md

 (venv) $ code .
 ```

-You will need to start your virtual environment (`source venv/bin/activate`) every time that you open up VSCode.
+Note: You will need to start your virtual environment (`source venv/bin/activate`) every time that you open up VSCode.

 If the `code` command does not work, open VSCode's command pallet (command+shift+p)
 and type `shell command`.
 VSCode should then show an option for installing